 - Brushing your teeth after every meal – it is time-consuming but you will want to brush your teeth after every meal in order to keep the gums healthy.

 - Flossing at least once a day – try to floss at least once a day to remove food particles and bacteria from around your wires and brackets.

 - Cooperate with rubber band wear as instructed by your orthodontist.

 - Keeping regularly scheduled appointments with your orthodontist for adjustments or assessments.

 - Avoiding foods which could damage your braces or orthodontic appliances.

 - Scheduling appointments to have braces and orthodontic appliances fixed if they become damaged.

 Thinking of getting braces?
-Schedule an appointment at Reddick Orthodontics for an orthodontic assessment.
+Schedule an appointment at Melbourne Orthodontics for an orthodontic assessment.
 Our orthodontist will be able to provide you with an idea of what type of orthodontic treatment will help you get the smile you have always wanted and how long treatment will last.
 Call us today to schedule an appointment!